Ellavale Native Forest Protection Project

 Project Information:

-Ellavale Native Forest Protection Project is an Avoided Deforestation project located on Ellavale Station, approximately 100km northwest of Bourke and 32km north of Fords Bridge in the Mulga Lands bioregion of New South Wales.
-Registered in November 2014, the project covers a substantial area of 40,884 hectares.
-The property is situated near the Queensland border within the Warrego River catchment, utilizing the natural watercourses of Irrara and Kerribee Creeks.
+The Ellavale Native Forest Protection Project is an Avoided Deforestation project located on Ellavale Station, approximately 70 kilometers north-west of Bourke in the remote "Back O' Bourke" region of New South Wales.
+Registered in November 2014, the project covers a massive 40,885-hectare area near the locality of Fords Bridge.
+The property sits within the Mulga Lands bioregion, an area characterized by semi-arid conditions, red sandy loam soils, and flat-to-undulating plains dominated by mulga and bimble box woodlands.